-How to be environmentally green is all the rage.
+How to be environmentally green is on everyone's mind today.
 It's the hot topic at the hairdresser, in the pub, and in both the city and the country.
-You might think this is a Gen-X or Gen-Y phenomenon, but it's roots run much deeper.
 Read on for a conversation between the generations about "Being Green".

 How to be Green, What's this "Green Thing?"